miklevin/MikeLev.in/_posts/2025-03-18-unparsable-structured-data.md

     * This involves adding `itemscope`, `itemtype`, and `itemprop` attributes directly to your HTML elements.
     * It's embedded within the HTML structure itself.
     * Search engines can crawl and extract the structured data by parsing the HTML.
-    * Here is an example from your code:
+    * Here is an example from my code:

     ```html
     <article itemscope itemtype="http://schema.org/BlogPosting">
         {% raw %}<h1 itemprop="headline">{{ page.title }}</h1>{% endraw %}